For Press Use

 That’s a tricky one, because I sometimes despise that word ‘genre.’
 Genre to me is something created for librarians and shops, something to help stack books on the shelf.
 So I’ll reply with ‘mainstream’, because it is a much better alternative.

 Years ago, I would have jumped out saying, “fantasy!”
 I mean, that’s what I read and what I write, but when I embarked on a Masters programme, it opened me up to other forms of prose and conventions, some of which I would never have considered.
 Now, I’m interested in a breadth of forms from romance, nature, comedy, witty and diary writing, historical fiction, gothic thrillers, comic fantasy etc., That’s why I’ll stick with mainstream for the time being.

 - Where have you published?

 I’ve published natural history and health related articles widely in the local press since 1999, with a minority overseas.
 I have also had research published in Iberis, Gibraltar’s (GONHS) scientific journal, because I also have an interest in natural history.

 Regarding my creative writing, I’m highly critical of myself and feel I’m still rough around the edges.
 I had a short story published with Kalkion online, but I think that is sadly not available.
 I also had a short story which won a local competition, which was consequently published in an anthology.
 I’ve published book reviews, the monthly bulletin of The Mythopoeic Society (an academic society on myth and folklore) being one example.
 I hope from here it is onward and upwards, rather than inwards and downwards.

 - Writing is not your current work, what is and how high is writing in your daily agenda?

 - What of the future in this field—where from here?

-I love natural history photography, and have a website where I share my snaps.
-If I had a choice I would split myself between natural history photography, and writing.
+I love natural history photography and trees, and have a website where I share my snaps.
+If I had a choice I would split myself between natural history, and fiction writing.
 Neil Gaiman stated on Twitter, only 2% of novelists write for a living— it’s a tough world out there.
+I write for myself and not to a tight deadline, so I have great flexibility.